-The following interest-oriented clubs, associations and societies are registered with the Office of Student Affairs:
+The following interest-oriented clubs, associations and societies are registered with the Office of Student Affairs.
+The list of clubs and organizations is subject to change according to their active status throughout the year/semester.

 Interest-Oriented Clubs, Associations and Societies